hieuvp/learning-python/learn-the-basics/variables-and-types/README.md

 # Variables and Types

-Python is completely object oriented, and not "statically typed".
+> Python is completely object oriented, and not `statically typed`.
-You do not need to declare variables before using them, or declare their type.
+> You do not need to declare variables before using them, or declare their type.
-Every variable in Python is an object.
+> Every variable in Python is an object.

 ## Table of Contents